The Red List of Trains in Japan

 History

-Following the introduction of 40000 series, three units were scrapped in 2017-18, while other five units have been shortened to four-car units and reallocated to Tamako Line.
+Following the introduction of 40000 series, three units were scrapped in 2017-18, while other five units have been shortened to four-car units and reallocated to the Tamako Line.
 They were reinstated to mainline use in 2020-21.

 Current Operations & Future Prospects